 - Humalog Mix contains a combination of two types of insulin: insulin lispro and insulin lispro protamine, a longer-acting insulin.

-Some forms of Humalog and Humalog Mix are available as generics.
-To learn more, see “Generic versions” in the “Humalog dosage” section below.
+Some forms of Humalog and Humalog Mix are available as generics or biosimilars.
+To learn more, see “Generic or biosimilar versions” in the “Humalog dosage” section below.

 For information about the dosages of Humalog and Humalog Mix, including their forms, strengths, and how to use these medications, keep reading.
 For a comprehensive look at Humalog and Humalog Mix, see this article.

 This article describes typical dosages for Humalog and Humalog Mix provided by the drugs’ manufacturer.
 When using Humalog or Humalog Mix, always follow the dosage prescribed by your doctor.

 Read about the forms, strengths, and dosages of Humalog and Humalog Mix.